odhiambo123/hub/_posts/2022-07-29-html-JS-Recap.md

 - empty string
 - NaN
 - false
-they evaluate to falsein control flow
+they evaluate to false in control flow

 ### functions
 -